Sebald de Weert: Legacy

-Sebald de Weert's “unusual” natives"
+Sebald de Weert's “unusual” natives

 During De Weert's time in the Magellan Straits there were some anthropologically noteworthy events that are associated with him.
 One instance of which is that De Weert and several crew claimed to have seen members of a “race of giants” while there.
 De Weert described a particular incident when he was with his men in boats rowing to an island in the Magellan Strait.
 The Dutch claimed to have seen seven odd-looking boats approaching with were full of naked giants.
 These giants supposedly had long hair and reddish-brown skin.
 The Dutch claim to have shot three of the giants dead with their muskets before the giants finally retreated to the shore.
 On the shore the giants were apparently able to uproot trees from the ground to protect themselves from the musket fire and they waited with spears and stones so they could attack the Dutch intruders should they make a beach head.
 In fear of the giants, the Dutch dared not land.

 De Weert's claims to sightings of giants were not totally unusual for this region as Magellan also first recorded sighting them in 1520 in the straits at San Julian.
 It was also claimed that Magellan captured two male giants as specimens to return to Europe, but the giants died en route.
 These creatures were supposedly over three meters tall.
-Many others including Francis Drake, Pedro Sarmiento, Tome Hernandez, and Anthony Knyvet claimed to have seen giants in the Straits of Magellan with the last sighting have been at Cabo Virgines in 1764 by Commodore John “Foul Weather Jack” Byron.
+Many others including Francis Drake, Pedro Sarmiento, Tome Hernandez, and Anthony Knivet claimed to have seen giants in the Straits of Magellan with the last sighting have been at Cabo Virgines in 1764 by Commodore John “Foul Weather Jack” Byron.
 De Weert's expedition is the only one to have claimed to have witnessed aggressive behavior on behalf of the giants.

 Also according to Theodore de Bry (1528–98) in Part IX of his landmark Historia Americae Sive Novi Orbis (History of American Grand Voyages), Sebald de Weert reported how his crew had captured and imprisoned a Tierra del Fuegan mother with two children on the south side of the Magellan route heading eastward.
 While they released the mother and the younger child, they carried the older daughter forward to Europe, where she soon died.
 De Weert noted that the mother had fed the children on raw birds, which was an oddity well noted in de Bry's work.